r3dcl1ff/FUD-spyware/README.md

 This repository contains two scripts:

 1. **Ducky Script**: Automates the execution of a PowerShell script via simulated keystrokes.
-2. **PowerShell Script**: Extracts saved Wi-Fi passwords and screenshots, then uploads them to a remote server.
+2. **Fud Powershell Spyware**: Extracts saved Wi-Fi passwords and screenshots, then uploads them to a remote server.

 ## Contents